General Types of Cybercrime

 After completing this module, you should be able to:

-- explore the nature and extent of cyber incidents.
+- analyze the nature and scope of cyber incidents, including their frequency, impact, and trends.

 KEY TERMS/CONCEPTS